 Originally gilded, the statue may have been made after the emperor's death in 180, when he was deified.
-Over life-size, Marcus Aurelius is clad in military tunic and cloak; his right arm is outstretched, palm down, a gesture known as the adlocutio, used by emperors when addressing their troops.
-He rides without the use of stirrups, which had not yet been introduced to the West.
+Over life-size, Marcus Aurelius is clad in military tunic and cloak; his right arm is outstretched, palm down, a gesture known as the adlocutio, which was used by an emperor when addressing his troops.
+Marcus Aurelius rides without the use of stirrups, which had not yet been introduced to the West.
 A small figure of a bound barbarian may once have crouched under the horse's raised right leg.